 Despite the simple formulation of BIPs, determining a suitable prior $p(\boldsymbol{x})$ is both critical and challenging, particularly for high-dimensional complex data distributions.
 Apart from prior choices in existing works \citep{knapik2011bayesian, wang2017bayesian, hosseini2017well, chung2023diffusion, cardoso2024monte}, probabilistic diffusion models (DMs) \citep{sohl2015deep,song2019generative,ho2020denoising,song2021score} have emerged as powerful data-driven priors for solving inverse problems across various scenarios and applications \citep{zheng2025inversebench}.
-DMs identify the target data distribution by reversing a forward diffusion process via a learned time-dependent score function $\nabla_{\boldsymbol{x}_t}\log{p(\boldsymbol{x}_t)}$, which progressively transports samples from Gaussian noise at time $T$ to data samples from the target distribution $p(\boldsymbol{x}_0)$ at time $0$.
+DMs identify the target data distribution by reversing a forward diffusion process via a learned time-dependent score function $\nabla_{\boldsymbol{x}_t}\log{p(\boldsymbol{x}_t)}$, which progressively transports samples from Gaussian noise at time $T$ to data samples from the target distribution $p(\boldsymbol{x}_0)$.
 Unlike standard BIPs, applying diffusion priors requires estimating intermediate posteriors $p(\boldsymbol{x}_t|\boldsymbol{y})$ along the reverse diffusion process.
 These intermediate distributions are generally intractable.
-A widely adopted approach to address the intractability relies on \textit{Tweedie’s formula} \citep{efron2011tweedie} to obtain an estimate of the denoised conditional $p(\boldsymbol{x}_0|\boldsymbol{x}_t)$, effectively providing a point estimate (or a local Gaussian approximation) \citep{song2021denoising,meng2021estimating,chung2023diffusion,song2023pseudoinverse,boys2024tweedie}.
-This allows for a tractable likelihood approximation, which can then be combined with the diffusion prior to estimate intermediate posteriors along the reverse process and progressively solve the inverse problem; see \citet{daras2024survey} for a review.
+A widely adopted approach to address the intractability relies on \textit{Tweedie’s formula} \citep{miyasawa1961empirical} to obtain an estimate of the denoised conditional $p(\boldsymbol{x}_0|\boldsymbol{x}_t)$, effectively providing a point estimate (or a local Gaussian approximation) \citep{song2021denoising,meng2021estimating,chung2023diffusion,song2023pseudoinverse,boys2024tweedie}.
+This allows for a tractable likelihood approximation that combines with the diffusion prior to estimate intermediate posteriors and progressively solves the IP; see \citep{daras2024survey} for a review.